semaphoreci/docs/language-python_5bdc36652c7d3a01757aba24.md

 ## Supported Python versions

+Semaphore supports all versions of Python.
+You have the following options:

+- Linux: Python is available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-python].
+- macOS: Python is available out-of-the-box in the [macOS VM image][macos-python].
+- Docker: use [semaphoreci/python][python-docker-image] or
+  [your own Docker image][docker-env] with the version of Python and other packages that you need.

-Python is available out-of-the-box on Semaphore via [Linux][ubuntu-python] and [macOS][macos-python] operating system images.
-See these pages for details on currently available versions and additional tools that are available.
+Follow the links above for details on currently available language versions and additional tools.

-You can also run Python projects by defining a [Docker-based Semaphore agent][docker-env].
+#### Selecting a Python version on Linux

-On Linux, you can use the [`sem-version` tool][sem-version] to switch between versions.
+On Linux, you can use the [`sem-version` tool][sem-version] to switch between Python versions.
 For example:

 ```
 sem-version python 3.7